fireflower0/kani/README.md

-# lisp-gui-editor
+# gecl-gtk3

-Editor for easily creating GUI applications in Common Lisp
+Gui editor for Common Lisp using GTK3

 # Description

-Supports GUI application development using Common Lisp and GTK3
+Gui editor for Common Lisp using GTK3

 # Requirement